sdk15/insectOR/README.md

 -gff_file|-g       - User provided gene annotations (GFF format) with which InsectOR output will be compared
 ```

-(Sample genome sequence file is provided in the test folder - ```ncbi.gff```.
+(Sample genome annotation file is provided in the test folder - ```ncbi.gff```.
 Please note that this is a *Habropoda laboriosa* scaffold gene annotation file in GFF format for NCBI Genbank sequence LHQN01028732.1.)

 ```
 -cutoff|-c         - Alignment clusters are identified based on this cutoff.